evangineer/Macchiato/README.md

 and for profit.

-All files in this repository are released under the terms specified in the file LICENSE.
+All files in this repository are released under the terms specified in the file [LICENSE][repo-license].
 For more information, please see the the Wikipedia article on the MIT License by clicking [here][wikipedia-mit-license].

 ## Contributing ##